ronksks/Blackjack_Game/README.md

 resetCards: resets the deck to its original state<br />
 <br />
 ### Player
-This class represents a player.
+This class represents a player. <br />
 It has the following attributes:

 name: a string representing the player's name<br />
 hand: a list of tuples representing the player's hand<br />